meljturner/blog/src/blog/2023-11-13-yet-another-post.md

 ---
 ## Chic visits Almonte

-My brother Chick visited Almonte in September 2023 where we met for the very first time!
+My brother Chic visited Almonte in September 2023 where we met for the very first time!
 How could one not meet his younger brother until the age of 78?
 It's a long story.
 ![burntlands logo](/assets/blog/img_002503.jpg)